zordius/lightncandy/README.md

 Custom Helper
 -------------

-Custom helper can help you deal with common template tasks, for example: provide URL and text then generate an link.
+Custom helper can help you deal with common template tasks, for example: provide URL and text then generate a link.
 To know more about custom helper, you can read original handlebars.js document here: http://handlebarsjs.com/expressions.html .

-LightnCandy supports custom helper when compile time.
-When `compile()`, LightnCandy will lookup helpers from custom helper table.
+When `compile()`, LightnCandy will lookup helpers from generated custom helper name table.
 You can register custom helpers with `helpers` option.

 for exmample:
 ```php